minkaihu/animated-waffle/README.md

 #
-dding some personal projects to create a bigger online presence
+Adding some personal projects to create a bigger online presence